Mathics3/mathics-core/FUTURE.rst

 * Documentation
 * Start a real instruction-driven interpreter
 * Compile system
-* Rewrite how Graphics Routines and implement a robust API for extending
+* Rewrite how Graphics Routines are implemented and implement a robust API for extending

 Smaller things: